 New independent film features a series of low-effort, high-reward hikes for finding joy in the outdoors.

 Actor and filmmaker Tom Huang may not seem like a typical adventure movie star.
-In his new independent release, “Find Me,” he plays an accountant with a dad bod searching for his lost friend.
+In his new independent release, “Find Me,” he plays an accountant searching for his lost friend.

 His emotionally wounded and out-of-shape main character, Joe, is “forced” to go on a series of hikes — and he finds the outings surprisingly easy and fulfilling, letting him experience the beauty of some of the country’s most famous national parks.
 His film shows that you don’t need to be young and fit to hike in a national park, and you don’t have to spend long, grueling hours on the trails to have a memorable time.